arieselinger/solvepuzzle/README.md

 # solvepuzzle

-A project to solve friday puzzles found on the "l'association des centraliens" Facebook page.
+Collaborative project to solve Jigsaw puzzle (in order to solve puzzles from the facebook page "association des centraliens".